What Is a Performance Review?

 - How their work aligns with larger company goals

-- What is expected of them in the future
+- What's expected of them going forward

 Performance Management Made Easy